strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Step 2 - How to enable security on the API gateway
 - Step 3 - How to enable the OAuth 2.0 Authorization Code flow on the web server
 - Step 4 - How to use StrongLoop API Gateway policies
-- Step 5 - How to use MongoDB for the API gateway's data source
+- Step 5 (optional) - How to use MongoDB for the API gateway's data source
-- Step 6 - How to use MySQL for the API gateway's data source
+- Step 6 (optional) - How to use MySQL for the API gateway's data source

 In each step, we incrementally improve on `notes-app-plain` and cover various major topics on the way: